-- Auto: Select WPA-PSK or WPA2-PSK automatically based on the wireless station's capability and request.
+• Auto: Select WPA-PSK or WPA2-PSK automatically based on the wireless station's capability and request.

-- WPA-PSK: Pre-shared key of WPA.

-- WPA2-PSK: Pre-shared key of WPA2.

-Encryption:

-Select the encryption type, including Auto, TKIP, and AES.
+WPA-PSK: Pre-shared key of WPA.
+WPA2-PSK: Pre-shared key of WPA2.
+Encryption: Select the encryption type, including Auto , TKIP , and AES .
 The default setting is Auto, which can select TKIP (Temporal Key Integrity Protocol) or AES (Advanced Encryption Standard) automatically based on the wireless station's capability and request.
 AES is more secure than TKIP and TKIP is not supported in 802.11n mode.
 It is recommended to select AES as the encryption type.

-RADIUS Server

-Enter the IP address/port of the RADIUS server.
+RADIUS Server IP/Port: Enter the IP address/port of the RADIUS server.
+RADIUS Password: Enter the shared secret of RADIUS server to access the RADIUS server.
+Group Key Update period: Specify the group key update period in seconds.
+The value can be either 0 or at least 30.0 means no update.